eduarddedu/Connect-Four/README.md

     npm install

-If Deepstream server is also installed now you can launch the app.
+If Deepstream server is also installed we can launch the app via npm script.
+This starts Deepstream and builds and runs the app using ng.

     npm run serve

-To stop both Angular and Deepstream:
+To stop both Angular and Deepstream

     npm run kill

 ## Execute e2e tests

-Use npm to install Protractor globally with:
+First let's install Protractor.

     npm install -g protractor